jukefr/readme-manager/README.md

 $ readme-manager [...] --debug
 # Will print more information to console and save all logs to the log file (instead of only errors by default)
 ```
+## Templating
+When you bootstrap the templates forlder, 3 examples files will be create for you :
+- README.template.md: this is the base file that gets used when rendering your readme.
+You can await stuff in it. **This is the only required file**
+- HEADER.template.md: is an example header you might use
+- FOOTER.template.md: is an example footer you might use

+Feel free to adjust, remove or add any files you might want.
+Simply keep in mind that `README.template.md` is required and will be the base for rendering.

+Any file in the templates folder will be automatically required and available by its filename with `include`.

+Any file that starts with `.` will be ignored.

 ## Template variables
 The following variables are available to the template (on `it`):